 4. Time limits

 As a young teen, one of my daughters developed a habit of not getting her work done.
-I started giving her time limits and due dates, and she had to complete a certain amount of work in a set amount of time.
+I started giving her time limits and due dates, meaning she had to complete a certain amount of work in a set amount of time.
 These parameters made her tasks seem doable, and over time she was able to work independently again.

 5. Clear lesson expectations

-Fuzzy lesson assignments can frustrate the best of students, so make your kids understand the assignment.
+Fuzzy lesson assignments can frustrate the best of students, so make sure your kids understand the assignment.
 Although everyone does better with clear goals and instructions, specific and detailed directions are especially vital for the child who’s lazy about writing.

 6. Increased responsibility